-Heidelberg University, founded in 1386, is the oldest university in present-day Germany.
+Heidelberg University, founded in 1386, is the oldest university in Germany.

-Now, the university offers undergraduate and postgraduate degrees across 100 different subjects.
+The university offers undergraduate and postgraduate degrees in 100 subjects.
 Academics at Heidelberg have been responsible for founding sub-disciplines including psychiatric genetics, modern sociology and environmental physics.

 Close to 20 per cent of the student body is international, representing 130 countries.
 More than a third of doctoral students are international.

 The university particularly excels for its innovative research and intellectual contributions across a range of subjects.
-Fifty-six Nobel laureates have been associated with Heidelberg University, nine of whom won while tenured at the university.
+Thirty-three Nobel laureates have been associated with Heidelberg University, nine of whom won while tenured there.

 Many influential politicians, philosophers and scientists are alumni or affiliates of the university, including Max Weber – the founder of modern sociology – and philosopher Hannah Arendt.